The Cross Tay Link Road Green Bridge

 “From an ecology point of view, creating a pass for wildlife to go over is always better than the option of tunnels going under.
 A seamless route across the new Link Road will reconnect the woodland area and allow a safer and more natural environment for our wildlife and give walkers and cyclists using the footpath the opportunity to witness more nature up close.”

 Sarah Gardner, CTLR Project Officer at Perth & Kinross Council, added, “We are also working with Scone Estates and the local community to identify and implement additional path links within the woodland area to enhance connectivity for all users.
-The community will also work with Nichol Wheatley, a local artist, to design and implement waymark signing and and information panel at the new viewing platform.”
-(See more on page 8).
+The community will also work with Nichol Wheatley, a local artist, to design and implement a community artwork piece at the new viewing platform.”

 Wildlife at Highfield